 Your monthly pension benefit will be based on your total number of Pension and Bonus Credits you have earned multiplied by the Benefit Accrual Rate associated with those Credits.
-It is calculated in the same manner as a Regular Pension, and then reduced for early retirement.
-This pension is reduced to allow payment for up to 5 additional years; therefore, it will not be increased when you attain age 55.
+It is calculated in the same manner as a Regular Pension, and then reduced for early retirement, because your Pension is expected to be paid over a longer period of time than if you retire at your Normal Retirement Age.
+It will not be increased when you attain age 55.